PROGRAM POLICIES

 Any dispute or disagreement between us of any kind, if it cannot be resolved by negotiation, shall be resolved by arbitration in accordance with the then current rules of the American Arbitration Association.
 A single arbitrator engaged in the practice of law shall conduct the arbitration, whose decision and award shall be final and binding and may be entered in any court with jurisdiction.

-Stakeholder complaints must be filed in accordance with this complaint policy, except as required by the policies listed below.
 Use the ELECTRONIC COMPLAINT FORM to submit your complaint.
 Some of these policies may require appeals to be submitted in accordance with the complaint policy:

 -